 Legal education at Vanderbilt Law School allows students to gain extensive knowledge of domestic and international law and gives students an opportunity to understand lawmaking institutions.
 The curriculum at the school is oriented toward developing the analytical skills of students, as well as their verbal, writing, and communication skills.
+Second- and third-year students opt from a broad range of electives, including clinical courses focusing on civil, criminal, international and other areas of legal practice.
+All students also have the opportunity to focus on specific areas of law and practice through its academic programs.
 The faculty at the school aim to provide extensive training in all facets of legal research.